sylefeb/Silice/projects/hdmi_test/README.md

 To try it, open a command line in this directory and type `make ulx3s`.

-**Note:** This project was primarily designed for the ULX3S board ; it is possible to adapt it for other boards but will require to replace
-ECP5/Lattice specific primitives in [ddr.v](../common/ddr.v) and update the PLL / clock in [hdmi_clock.v](../common/hdmi_clock.v).
+**Note:** This project was primarily designed for the ULX3S and MojoV3 boards ; it is possible to adapt it for other boards but will require to replace vendor specific primitives in [ddr.v](../common/ddr.v) and update the PLL / clock in [hdmi_clock.v](../common/hdmi_clock.v).

 <p align="center">
   <img width="600" src="hdmi_test.jpg">